NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Brigh - Moderate Boon.md

-**Moderate Boon:** You become a wellspring of invention.
+You become a wellspring of invention.
 You gain the [[Feats/Inventor|Inventor]] feat, even if you don't meet its prerequisites, and when you roll a Crafting check for the Inventor feat, you use the result one degree of success better than the result you rolled.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*